 - Put-away cycle time: The put-away cycle time refers to how long it takes to put away items in your warehouse.
 An efficient put-away process will show up in the form of shorter put-away cycle times while a long put-away cycle time could indicate that you need to review your existing process and identify ways to improve.

 - Put-away accuracy: Put-away accuracy refers to the percentage of inventory that you put away correctly the first time.
-This KPI is critical to follow, because it can influence your picking process and how accurate items are being fulfilled.
-It can also slow down your team later on in the process if they’re struggling to find items in the warehouse when fulfilling orders.
+This KPI is critical to follow, because it can influence your picking process and how accurate items are being fulfiled.
+It can also slow down your team later on in the process if they’re struggling to find items in the warehouse when fulfiling orders.

 - Put-away cost per line: The cost per line KPI gives you an idea of how much you spend on putting away each line of items, with higher costs indicating a potential inefficiency in your current process.